THE ART OF MEDITATION

 The actual practice of meditation requires no specific equipment, not a philosophical, or religious doctrine, no special attachments or ritual.
 It is practised in daily life.
 It is always at hand, in the spirit itself, but requires no ideas or thoughts.
 It only appears unattainable, because this kind of attention is generally unfamiliar to the Spirit who consider themselves to ideas and habitual ways of thinking.

-The main work on meditation was handed over a long time in various forms and is now available in bookstores under the title »The Secret of the Golden Flower« and in German as »Das Geheimnis der Goldenen Blüte«.
-The English version from 1991 by Thomas Cleary he translated directly from the Chinese original.
-The German translation from Cleary’s Book was released 2011.
+The «light reversal» (the inward turning of the senses), this basic Taoist Meditation Instruction transmitted as the Teaching of the Golden Flower has long been handed down in China in various forms.
+Today it is available in bookshops under the German title »Das Geheimnis der Goldenen Blüte« or in English as »The Secret of the Golden Flower«.
+The English version translated from Thomas Cleary in 1991 used the Chinese original text.
+The German translation from Cleary’s Book was released in 2011.
 The first release of 1928 into Western languages, translated by Richard Wilhelm into German, with a foreword by Carl Gustav Jung, later also published in English, has long been the only available version, it retains its own special and historical value.

 The „Secret of the Golden Flower“ is a handbook on Buddhist and Taoist methods to clarify the mind.
 The „Golden Flower“ symbolizes the quintessence of the paths of Buddhism and Taoism.
 This text is a concentrated merging of statements from the traditional spiritual classics to the inner psychoactive elements.
 It describes a natural way to spiritual freedom, used for many centuries in China by followers of all religions.